Learning the meanings of function words from grounded language using a visual question answering model: On models learning SAME

 In order for the answer to a question to be `yes' in the case of the first template all Xs in the image had to have the same value for the \textit{property} listed in the question, otherwise the answer was `no'.
 We used the `scene' metadata file associated with each image to verify whether this condition was met.

 We ran this version with random seeds [0-2] before deciding to change to a different SAME question template, so the results presented here are based on 3 random runs rather than 5 like the rest of the experiments in the paper.
-We plot the mean accuracy and standard deviation across runs.
+We plot the mean F1 scores and standard deviation across runs.

 Figure \ref{fig:oldsame-over} shows the overall performance of the models on this version of the SAME probe.
-The models' average performance does not surpass the 50\% mark which we can consider chance since models quickly learn that existential questions only have two possible answers, `yes' and `no'.
+The models' performance is quite low.

 We can also look at results by answer type in Figure \ref{fig:oldsame-ans}.
-The initial peak in accuracy for `yes' questions is due to the fact that models answers `yes' indiscriminately to the large majority of SAME probe questions as an early strategy.
-They then learn to also answer `no', though the models still seem to really struggle in contexts where a `no' answer is expected, while it seems to do a little better in contexts where all $X$s share the same \textit{property} and a `yes' answer is expected.
+Again, it is clear that models really struggle to answer these questions as in either case they are only really considering two possible answers: "yes" or "no".

 This initial version of the SAME probe may have been too different of a use of the word \textit{same} from those the model was exposed to during training, which could explain the models poor performance.
-Interestingly, there does seem to be a noticeable difference in accuracy between contexts where the \textit{property} was in fact the same -- `yes' answered questions -- and those where it was not -- `no' answered questions.
-There is no such difference with the newer version of the SAME probe.